Blog: Motorcycle Travel Around the World

 My carnet is ready, so Dad has very kindly couriered this with other items to me in Rabat.

 This document allows me to import my vehicle without paying hefty deposits at borders.

-For the next few days I'll continue to live cheaply and wait for the parcel.
+For the next few days I'll continue to live cheaply whilst resting and waiting for the parcel in Rabat.